Find a Cornea Specialist

 Corneal transplantation

 In patients who have corneal disease affecting the endothelium (the innermost layer of the cornea), partial corneal transplantation can be offered to restore vision.
-Two types of partial thickness corneal transplants offered are Descement’s Membrane Endothelial Keratoplasty (DMEK) and Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK).
+Two types of partial thickness corneal transplants offered are Descemet’s Membrane Endothelial Keratoplasty (DMEK) and Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK).
 In these procedures, a smaller amount of corneal tissue is transplanted, offering faster visual recovery for patients with corneal swelling caused by endothelial conditions such as Fuchs’ dystrophy and endothelial damage.
 Only a very thin layer of cornea is removed and then replaced with a thin layer of donor cornea.
 Patients who undergo partial corneal transplantation also have better visual potential and a lower risk of rejection when compared to full-thickness corneal transplants.

 Learn More about Corneal Transplants